TsoliasPN/sbstck-dl/README.md

 On reruns, URLs already recorded in the manifest (with matching format and existing file) are skipped.
 If any posts fail to download, a `failed-urls.txt` file is written in the output directory for retrying later.
 Use `--refresh-updated` to re-download posts when the sitemap `lastmod` is newer than the manifest.
+Use `--layout` to control how output files are organized (flat, year/month, year/slug).
+Use `--write-metadata` to write a JSON sidecar for each downloaded post.

 ```bash
 Usage: